-Even electricity, which many people naively assume is a clean form of energy because they don’t see with their own eyes the pollution and problems it creates, can be highly polluting when it is produced by burning fossil fuels such as coal, which is a common practice around the world.
+Even electricity, which many people naively assume is a clean form of energy because they don’t see with their own eyes the pollution and problems it creates, can be highly polluting when it is produced by burning fossil fuels such as coal or natural gas, which are common practices around the world.
 Although hydroelectric dams produce far less pollution, apart from the pollution produced while they are being built, they cause significant environmental problems and changes by interrupting the flow of the dammed river.
 Moreover, they block the natural flow of silt and nutrients from upriver areas to areas located downriver.
 By disrupting this very ancient process, they deprive the downriver portions from receiving these important, regular contributions to their ecosystems, which in turn diminishes their fertility and abundance of life.

 It is not at all surprising that capitalism, industry, and commerce have wholeheartedly embraced the scientific and technological revolutions, since there is much more money to be made from selling high-tech products and processes than can be made from selling products or techniques that employ little or no science and technology, or rely on ancient traditions.
-Hence, in a capitalist society, there is a very strong bias towards or preference for high-tech solutions, products, and practices.
+Hence, in a highly-developed capitalist society, there is a very strong bias towards or preference for high-tech solutions, products, and practices.

-Instead of only calculating the monetary cost of something, we should also start calculating the energy cost of doing something a certain way and compare this figure with the energy cost of alternatives to see if they are lower.
-Monetary cost is only one of the many important variables that we should consider, such as time and energy used, and not, as the economists believe, the sole criterion in deciding which is the best way to do something.
+Instead of only calculating the monetary cost of something, we should also start calculating the energy cost of doing something a certain way and compare this figure with the energy cost of alternative ways to see if they are lower.
+Monetary cost is only one of the many important variables that we should consider, such as time and energy used, and not, as the economists generally believe, the sole criterion in deciding which is the best way to do something.

 Contrary to popular belief, Edison did not invent the light bulb, since it already existed before he turned his attention to improving its design, chiefly by enabling the glowing filament to burn longer.